 With road trips, being confined for a long time with other people can quickly turn a fun trip to one of the most disarrayed moments to remember.
 So it’s important to pack wisely.

-Keeping the season and weather in mind, dress in the comfiest clothes you own that also serves a purpose.
+Keeping the season and weather in mind, dress in the comfiest clothes you own that also serve a purpose.
 Of course, you can pack any fancy clothes and accessories you want to wear but prefer carrying more comfy ones.

 For easy access, keep a toiletry bag, preferably with a hook if there’s a storing issue.